ratgdo/homekit-ratgdo/README.md

 ### Name

 This updates the name reported to HomeKit and for mDNS device discovery.
 The default name is _Garage Door ABCDEF_ where the last 6 characters are set to the MAC address of the ratgdo device.
 Changing the name after pairing with HomeKit does not change the name within HomeKit or Apple Home.
 The maximum length is 31 characters.
-For IP host name the length is truncated to 23 characters and all spaces are replaced with a hyphen.
+For IP hostname the length is truncated to 23 characters and all spaces are replaced with a hyphen.

 ### Door Close Delay